bravoserver/bravo/docs/faq.rst

 I have an error involving JSON!
  If you update to a newer Bravo, you won't need JSON support.

-I have an error involving IRC/AMP/ListOf/endpoints!
+I have an error involving IRC/AMP/ListOf!
  Your Twisted is too old.
 You really do need Twisted 10.1 or newer.

+I have an error ``TypeError: an integer is required`` when starting Bravo!
+ Is your Twisted 10.1 or older?
+This error could be caused by your Twisted not being 10.2 or newer.

 Credits
 =======